 Moreover, the stanza form used in the poem is the same as in Mourning and The Mower to the Glow-worms, an octosyllabic iambic quatrain with alternate lines rhyming.
 It is not a glib measure, and all three poems are noticeably short.

 This poem has eight stanzas, whereas the two others have nine and four respectively.
-What distinguishes this poem from the other two technically is its confident, resonant tone and exceptional speed.
+What distinguishes this poem from the other two techniques is its confident, resonant tone and exceptional speed.